 What Is the Average SAT Score for Colleges?

-Each year, the College Board reports the the average SAT scores for college-bound high school seniors who take the SAT.
+Each year, the College Board reports the average SAT scores for college-bound high school seniors who take the SAT.
 Generally, the mean section score is around a 500.
-These were the national SAT averages for 2016:
+These are the most recent national SAT averages for the SAT in 2018:

 If you score a 1100 or better, you'll have a higher score than more than 50% of college-bound high school seniors.

 How to Find the Average SAT Score of a Specific College